KOMAX233/shateki/README.md

 ## Description
 The program shateki simulates flat sheet fracture with Voronoi diagram and mesh generation.

 It starts with a thin square sheet in the center of the screen, a dot reticle for approximate aiming, and you can left click mouse to shoot bullets.
-You can use WASD keys to move around and shoot at the front or back surface of the sheet.
+You can use WASD keys to move around and shoot at the sheet.
 When the bullet collides with the sheet, it determines the impact point of the collision.

 After finding the impact point, it generates a given number of random points within a 0.2 * 0.2 box as the sites for voronoi diagram generation, and the number is set to 50 in the code as default.
 It generates a voronoi diagram given the points, bounding box(square sheet), and we get information about sites, vertices and edges list for each voronoi regions.